 Knowing your burn rate is only useful if you apply your knowledge to long-term planning.
 One way to do this is to use the burn rate to calculate your runway, or the amount of time you have before you run out of cash based on how much money you have in the bank.
 To calculate your runway, divide your burn rate by the total cash reserves.
 This calculation lets you figure out how long your company has to survive on your current bank balance.
-If your company has a burn rate of $5,000 per month and a cash balance of $75,000, your company can survive for 15 more months before you run out of money.
+If your company has a burn rate of $5,000 per month and a cash balance of $75,000, your company can survive for 15 more months before you run out of money at your current rate.

 How to Change Your Burn Rate

 If your burn rate shows you’re using up your cash reserves too quickly, you may need to slow your burn rate by spending less money or increasing revenue.
 Continuing to spend at the high burn rate may cause you to run out of cash before you can increase your sales enough to cover your expenses.
 If you shift your expenses to a fixed-cost structure, you increase the risk profile of your company, but this lets you keep more profit as your company expands and decreases your overall burn rate.
-You can monitor receivables by shorting your payment terms or offering additional ways for vendors to pay.
-You can also perform cash flow management techniques such as delaying payment debts until immediately before they are due to maximize the amount of interest revenue you may accrue.
+You can monitor receivables by shortening your payment terms or offering additional ways for vendors to pay.
+You can also perform cash flow management techniques such as delaying debt payment until immediately before they’re due to maximize the amount of interest revenue you may accrue.
 If you are building a new business, you can also seek new investors to extend your runway.